bash/terminal-unsolicited-reports/readme.md

 <small>

-[^1]: I chose this number to be close to the existing numbers chosen by VTE but not conflict with any existing `DECSET` numbers.
+[^number]: I chose this number to be close to the existing numbers chosen by VTE but not conflict with any existing `DECSET` numbers.
 See my [exhaustive list][dec-modes] of DEC modes.

 </small>